jordanlandry/Golf-Without-Your-Friends/README.md

 ## Download and play

+### Play Online
+You can play the game in your browser through WebGL Here is the link: https://jordanlandry.github.io/Golf-Without-Your-Friends/ _Note_ If you recieve an error or the game doesn't load, try using a different browser, or updating your browser.
+If neither of those options work, your system may not be compatible.
+_Note_ WebGL does not support mobile.

 ### Download
 1. To download this game follow this link [Release 1.0.0](https://github.com/jordanlandry/Golf-Without-Your-Friends/releases/tag/v1.0.0) or go to releases